Adolis García Preview, Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 104th, his on-base percentage ranks 65th, and he is 18th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 106th, his on-base percentage ranks 65th, and he is 17th in the league in slugging.

-- Garcia has driven home a run in 63 games this season (43.2%), including more than one RBI in 18.5% of his games and producing three or more of his team's runs on eight occasions..
+- Garcia has picked up an RBI in 42.9% of his games this season, with two or more RBI in 18.4% of his games.
+He has also plated three or more runs in eight contests.

-- He has scored in 50.7% of his games this year, with two or more runs scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.